gsivaprabu/AngularJS-Path/02/2Controllers and Markup/6OtherDirectives/Readme.md

 - ng-style
 - ngClass

+We used in ng-repeat.
 - ngClassEven
 - ngClassOdd

 #Quiz